 CTTC Priority Areas should seek to strike a balance between Counter Terrorism (CT) and Transnational Crime (TC) threats.
 ARF participants may want to begin such cooperation in only a few Priority Areas.
 ARF can build success off these and then venture into new CTTC-related Priority Areas in future intersessional years.
 Other work in the CTTC field may be done by ARF outside of these Priority Areas.
 However, comprehensive cooperation in a new area should be reflected in an updated Work Plan.

 A Priority Area is an area of increased focus toward some of ARF's CTTC-related efforts.
-Under the ARF Work Plan on CTTC 2019 - 2021, the ARF will continue to focus on four priority areas, namely:
+Under the ARF Work Plan on CTTC 2024-2026, the ARF will focus on five priority areas, namely: